catberry/catberry/docs/routing/event-route-definition.md

 #Event Route Definition

-Catberry supports optional event route definitions in `/events.js`.
+Catberry supports optional event route definitions in `./events.js`.

-Event route definitions describe which events are handled by Catberry what parameters Catberry can parse from event names and what modules will receive event and parsed parameters.
+Event route definitions describe which events are handled by Catberry, what parameters Catberry can parse from event names and what modules will receive event and parsed parameters.